Open Arms Men’s Shelter

 White Plains, NY 10601

-Your donations can make Open Arms feel less like a shelter and more like a home.
+Your financial donations can make Open Arms Men's Shelter and Samaritan House Women's Shelter feel less like shelters and more like a home.

 To Volunteer or make an In-Kind Donation—please contact: